mozilla/badgekit-api/docs/issuers.md

   ```
   HTTP/1.1 409 Conflict
+  Content-Type: application/json

   {
-    "error": "A issuer with that `slug` already exists",
+    "error": "An issuer with that `slug` already exists",
     "received": {
       "name": "New Issuer Name",
       "slug": "new-issuer-slug",